jacobzhang22/efficient-inference-system/README.md

-# Efficient Inference Systems: Triton-Backed Paged Attention and Batching Tradeoffs in a Controlled Transformer Serving Artifact
+# Triton-Backed Paged Attention and Continuous Batching

 ## Overview

-This repository implements a compact transformer serving artifact for studying two inference-system questions:
+This repository implements a small paged-attention serving stack in PyTorch and Triton.

+The system uses shared per-layer paged KV storage, Triton decode and prefill kernels, and static, dynamic, and continuous batching schedulers.

-1. how paged KV storage changes cached attention execution
-2. how batching policy changes throughput and latency under heterogeneous request traffic
+The main goal is to show how paged KV execution changes cached attention behavior and how batching policy changes throughput and latency under heterogeneous request traffic.

-The serving stack executes batched cached attention directly from paged KV storage.

 The artifact consists of: